 I put this item here for a few reasons.
 The first reason is with all the new AD items this seems pretty inviable too Lee Sin now.
 Reason number two is that Mercurial Scimitar just seems to be a completely better item than this.

-Depending on who your facing in lane you should either get Cloth Armor and five Health Potion's or Boots of Speed and 3 Health Potion's.
+You should star Cloth Armor and five Health Potion's because there's no other good starts other than that anymore.
 If you are on the blue team side, help your jungle with blue (if he starts blue).
 Get it down to just a little above half health and then run away so you don't steal exp away from your jungle.
 If you are on purple team side, guard your jungle's red so the other team doesn't try to steal it.
 Once in lane focus more on farming then harassing.
-If you see an opening where you can run up to your enemy and Tempest or Resonating Strike go for it, but remember farming is priority number 1. once you get around 1000 gold shove your lane (push it to the enemy tower) and B. Once back at your team fountain pick up 2 Doran's Blades and 2 or 1 Sight Ward.
-Sight Ward are extremely important, not only do they help you with ganks but they also allow Lee Sin to jump over walls by placing a Sight Ward over it then Iron Willing to it.
-You really always want a spare Sight Ward.
+If you see an opening where you can run up to your enemy and Tempest or Resonating Strike go for it, but remember farming is priority number 1.
+Sight ward are extremely important, not only do they help you with ganks but they also allow Lee Sin to jump over walls by placing a Sight ward over it then Iron Willing to it.
+You really always want a spare sight ward.
 If your having trouble with your lane match up call for a jungle gank.
-Your next B you should pick up either Wriggle's Lantern ( Vampiric Scepter if you don't have enough) or a Hexdrinker depending on what your facing in lane.
+Your next B you should pick up either Giant's Belt or Warden's Mail for defense, or Bilgewater Cutlass or The Brutalizer for offense.

 Lane Matchups and Strategies

 Some lane match ups Vs common enemies.
 EVEN THOUGH I SAY TO MAX A CERTAIN ABILITY, YOU SHOULD ALWAYS BE TAKING Dragon's Rage AT 6, 11, and 16!!!!!